radhikam01/Data-Analysis-Using-Python/Final/ReadMe.md

 # Part 1 Conclusion:

-According to the screenshots, 'Led Zeppelin' is the most productive bands because it has the most number of albums released.
+According to the screenshots:
+- 'Led Zeppelin' is the most productive bands because it has the most number of albums released.
 The total number of albums released by 'Led Zeppelin' is 23.
-Following that is 'Megadeth' which has 18 number of albums released and is second most productive band
+- Following that is 'Megadeth' which has 18 number of albums released and is second most productive band

 # Part 2: Most Prolific Top 10 Albums By The Number of Reviews Recieved